TVXQ: 2004–2005: Debut and early years

-During the promotions of Tri-Angle, S.M.
-Entertainment had plans to promote TVXQ in mainland China and Taiwan under the support of its overseas partner, Avex Group.
-TVXQ members recorded Mandarin versions of their popular singles and released them exclusively on the Taiwan presses of Tri-Angle.
+During the promotions of Tri-Angle, SM Entertainment had plans to promote TVXQ in mainland China and Taiwan under the support of its overseas partner, Avex Group.
+TVXQ members recorded Mandarin versions of their popular singles and released them exclusively on the Taiwan press of Tri-Angle.

 Inspired by the success of BoA's Japanese music career, TVXQ signed with Japan's Avex Group in late 2004.
-In November 2004, they released an English version of "Hug" in Japan, but the single failed to gain momentum despite TVXQ's Hallyu success.
+In November 2004, they released an English version of "Hug" in Japan, but the single failed to gain momentum despite TVXQ's success in South Korea, Taiwan, and China.
 Re-introduced as Tohoshinki (東方神起) for the Japanese market, the members learned Japanese and move to Japan for their first official single.
 They released their debut Japanese single "Stay with Me Tonight" in April 2005 through Avex's record label Rhythm Zone.
 The single reached to number thirty-seven on the weekly Oricon Singles Chart.
-Before returning to Korea to prepare for their second Korean album Rising Sun, TVXQ released their second Japanese single "Somebody to Love" in July 2005, which peaked at number fourteen.
-TVXQ's debut in Japan was not as successful as their management had hoped, and the group said their first few months in Japan were "difficult."
-In August 2005, TVXQ performed for Avex's annual A-Nation summer concert tour, their first musical festival in Japan.
+Before returning to Korea to prepare for their second Korean album, TVXQ released their second Japanese single "Somebody to Love" in July 2005, which peaked at number fourteen on the Oricon.
+TVXQ's debut in Japan was not as successful as their management had hoped, and the group said their first few months in Japan were difficult.
+To promote their singles, TVXQ performed for Avex's annual A-Nation summer concert tour in August 2005, their first musical festival in Japan.

-Rising Sun was released in South Korea on September 12, 2005, and became the group's first breakthrough album.
+Their second Korean album Rising Sun was released in South Korea on September 12, 2005, and became the group's first breakthrough album.
 It debuted at number one on the Korean charts and was the fourth best-selling record of 2005.
 The album's lead single "Rising Sun" was a popular hit, and it eventually became the group's signature piece.
 TVXQ ended the year with two more releases: their third Japanese single "My Destiny" and a Korean maxi single "Show Me Your Love", featuring Super Junior.
-The latter single entered the Korean charts at number one.
+The latter single entered the Korean charts at number one for December 2005.
 Rising Sun garnered several popularity awards for the group at the end of the year, including M.net KM Music Video Festival's Best Popular Music Video award, the ceremony's daesang ("grand prize").